ibrahimethemhamamci/GenerateCT/README.md

 - [Example data](https://huggingface.co/generatect/GenerateCT/tree/main/example_data) for the CT-ViT, transformer, and Super Resolution Diffusion networks' trainings.

+## Generated Dataset

+You can download generated dataset with 2286 generated CT volumes and their corresponding input texts here:

+- [Generated dataset](https://huggingface.co/generatect/GenerateCT/tree/main/generated_data) used in the supplementary.

 ## Evaluation

 For FID and FVD, we used dataset evaluation script from the [StyleGAN-V](https://github.com/universome/stylegan-v).
 For the CLIP score, we used [torchmetrics implementation](https://torchmetrics.readthedocs.io/en/stable/multimodal/clip_score.html).